Dynamically Types Boxes#

 b – An modifiable lvalue expression of type

-.
+amongoc_box.
 This is the box that will be initiatlized.T – The type that should be stored within the box.

 dtor – A destructor function that should be executed when the box is destroyed with

-.
+amongoc_box_destroy().
+The destructor function should be convertible to a function pointer:amongoc_box_destructor.
 If omitted, the box will have no associated destructor.alloc – An

-object to be used if the box requires dynamic allocation.
+mlib_allocatorobject to be used if the box requires dynamic allocation.
 If omitted, the default allocator will be used.

 - Returns: